 When Should You Use 302 Redirects?

-You would use this type of redirect if you want to send users to a new site or page for a short period of time, such as when you’re redesigning or updating your website.
+Use this type of redirect if you want to send users to a new site or page for a short period of time, such as when you’re redesigning or updating your website.

-How Do Both Redirects Impact SEO?
+How Do 301 & 302 Redirects Impact SEO?

-When you use a 301, Google removes the old page from their index and most value (link equity) from that page is transferred to the new one.
+When you use a 301, Google removes the old page from their index, and most value (link equity) from that page is transferred to the new one.

 When used correctly, a 302 redirect will not hurt your SEO efforts.

 When you choose this type of redirect, the original page remains indexed in Google and no value (link equity) is transferred to the new URL because Google knows this is just temporary.

-Hence why it’s important to understand the difference between a 301 and a 302, and when it’s appropriate to use both.
+That’s why it’s important to understand the difference between a 301 and a 302, and when it’s appropriate to use both.

-How to Implement Redirects
+How To Implement Redirects

-If your site uses WordPress, you can take advantage of the following plugins that are intended to make redirection as easy as possible.
+If your site uses WordPress, you can take advantage of the following plugins that are intended to make redirection as easy as possible: